We are delighted to be celebrating our 100th anniversary – our Century of Service in 2021-22

 In our landmark year this record is to continue as we prepare to donate more than £100,000 to good causes in Dundee in a full programme of projects and events worthy of our special celebration.

-Our celebrations have been a long time in planning by our Centenary Committee of Past President Robert Dunn (chair) and members President Clive Murray, President-Elect Andrew Argo, Past Presidents Mary Crighton, Jim Patrick, Tim Heilbronn, Gavin Strachan and Peter Leyland; Treasurer Michelle Lyall and Rotarian Wendy Maltman.
+Our celebrations have been a long time in planning by our Centenary Committee of Past President Robert Dunn (chair) and members President Andrew Argo, Immediate Past President Clive Murray, Past Presidents Mary Crighton, Jim Patrick, Tim Heilbronn, Gavin Strachan and Peter Leyland; Treasurer Michelle Lyall and Rotarian Wendy Maltman.

 Some parts of the centenary calendar have had to be rescheduled because of the Covid pandemic restrictions.

 But these troubled times we are experiencing are not dissuading us from marking our Century of Service in a big way.

 In the following pages Centenary Committee Chair Robert Dunn gives an overview of the programme, projects and events for the next year, here